dtscalibration/python-dts-calibration/docs/examples/notebooks/13Fixed_parameter_calibration.ipynb.rst

     dalpha used in calibration: -2.014e-05

-Let's plot the calibrated temperature.
-You'll see that this gives the same result as in notebook 05.
+Let’s plot the calibrated temperature.
+You’ll see that this gives the same result as in notebook 05.

 .. code:: ipython3